 WASHINGTON—In 2006, Martha Boneta fulfilled a childhood dream when she purchased a small 65-acre property called Liberty Farm in Virginia.
-She didn’t realize she would become embattled in a tedious, 10-year-long fight against corruption.
+She had no idea that she would soon become embroiled in a tedious, 10-year-long fight against corruption.

 “It’s kind of serendipity that it would be called Liberty Farm, and then it would ultimately become a place that people all over the country, really all over the world, view as a place of liberty because of the battle we had there,” Boneta said.

-Boneta is a small farm owner turned national speaker and advocate after the fight for her farm resulted in two namesake bills that preserve the freedoms of small farmers in Virginia.
+Boneta is a small farm owner-turned-national speaker and advocate; the fight for her farm resulted in two namesake bills to preserve the freedoms of small farmers in Virginia.

-“My faith in God, my family, my friends, and my love for this country [kept me going],” Boneta said.
-“Literally 10 years—most people would probably give up because of the sacrifice … if it wasn’t for those things, it would be very, very difficult.”
+“My faith in God, my family, my friends, and my love for this country [kept me going],” Boneta said. “[It was] literally 10 years—most people would probably give up because of the sacrifice. … If it wasn’t for those things, it would be very, very difficult.”

-But Boneta triumphed and realized her story wasn’t just about her and her little farm.
+But Boneta triumphed, and she realized her story wasn’t just about her and her little farm.
 She realized our fundamental rights can never be taken for granted, and we can’t get complacent.
 Since then, her voice has been an empowering and inspiring one to many individuals across the country.